Ipstenu/dreamobjects/README.md

 Yes and no. You have to use Dream<em>Objects</em>, which belongs to Dream<em>Host</em>.
 This plugin was built on and specifically for DreamHost servers, so there's no assurance it'll work on other hosts.

+### Can I use this on a Windows Server? ###

+You can try, and let me know how it goes.
+I built this for DreamHost, so it has only been tested on Linux boxes.

 ### How often can I schedule backups? ###

 You can schedule them daily, weekly, or monthly.